 Less Than Significant Impact.
-Law enforcement and police protection services are provided by the Sacramento Police Department at 5770 Freeport Boulevard in Sacramento, approximately 2.65 miles northwest of the site.
-The improved parking and circulation onsite would reduce congestion in the adjacent neighborhood, potentially reducing response times to the site.
+Law enforcement and police protection services are provided by the Sacramento Sheriff's Department at 7000 65th Street, in the City of Sacramento, approximately 0.6-mile southeast of the site.
+The student capacity of the proposed project would remain unchanged, and the site would continue to operate as a school.
+Furthermore, the improved parking onsite and queuing would remove congestion in the adjacent neighborhood, potentially reducing the response time to the site.
 Therefore, project implementation would not warrant additional law enforcement facilities.
 Impacts to police protection services would be less than significant.